AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-updates-link-goes-to-blank-page.md

 ---
-title: "Updates: Link in comment goes to blank screen"
+title: 'Updates: Link in comment goes to blank screen'
-description: "When a user clicks on a link that is in a comment, the link directs the user to a blank screen.
-A workaround is available."
+description: When a user clicks on a link that is in a comment, the link directs the user to a blank screen.
+A workaround is available.
 hidefromtoc: yes
 feature: Updates and Notifications
+exl-id: db510b1b-84ff-4e77-b028-7acc55ce9832
 ---
 # Updates: Link in comment goes to blank screen

 <!--